 If you have a bit more cash and want a more serious camera, the Nikon D5600 is a great DSLR system.
 It has a fully articulating 3.2-inch screen with 1.037 million dots.
-Other specs include a 24.2MP APS-C CMOS sensor, 5fps shooting, and 1080p video recording, and Wi-Fi capabilities.
+Other specs include a 24.2MP APS-C CMOS sensor, 5fps shooting, 1080p video recording, and Wi-Fi capabilities.

 3. Canon Rebel SL3

-Not only does the Canon Rebel SL3 have great build quality, it also has some features that typically only come with expensive cameras.
+Not only does the Canon Rebel SL3 have a great build quality, it also has some features that typically only come with expensive cameras.
 These include a swiveling 3-inch screen with 1.04 million dots, 4K video recording, Wi-Fi, Bluetooth, and dual-pixel autofocus.
 It’s also super light and compact.
 The reason why it’s affordable ($549) is that it has a 24.1MP APS-C sensor and a 9-point autofocus system.

 The Canon Rebel SL3 has some features that only come in expensive cameras.